Abc-Arbitrage/Disruptor-cpp/README.md

 ### Getting started

 To give you a taste of C++ disruptor let us consider a very basic example where the event is passed from producer to consumer.
-The event carries a single long value:
+The event will carry a single long value:

 ```Cpp
 struct LongEvent